Elections in Colorado

-Elections in Colorado are held to fill various local, state and federal seats.
+Elections in Colorado are held to fill various local, state and federal positions.
 Special elections may be held to fill vacancies at other points in time.

-In a 2020 study, Colorado was ranked as the 7th easiest state for citizens to vote in.
+In a 2020 study, Colorado was ranked 7th among the 50 states for ease of voting in presidential elections.

 Electoral system

+Electoral precincts are drawn by the county clerk and recorder and have on average 1365 registered voters.